bR3iN/dotfiles/Archive/README.md

-Configs of applications I no longer use.
+Configs no longer in use.